AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-11-01-dynamic-tag-name-props-in-react.md

 But you can override this by passing in a custom `tagName`:

-{% capture code %}import CenteredContainer from '@components/CenteredContainer';
+{% capture code %}import CenteredContainer from 'components/CenteredContainer';
-import { FC } from 'react';
+import React, { FC } from 'react';

-const MyComponent: FC = (props) => {
+const MyComponent: FC = ({ children }) => {
-  return (<CenteredContainer tagName="nav">
+  return <CenteredContainer tagName="nav">{children}</CenteredContainer>
-    {props.children}
-  </CenteredContainer>);
-}{% endcapture %}
+};{% endcapture %}
 {% include code.html file="components/Navbar/index.tsx" code=code lang="tsx" %}

 Since we've specified that `tagName` is `keyof JSX.IntrinsicElements`, we'll get auto-complete intellisense whenever we try to set this prop:

 {% include picture.html img="example.png" alt="An example of using the CenteredContainer component and passing in a concrete tagName.
 VS Code's intellisense shows an auto-complete dropdown for you as you type." %}

-Note that [render props](https://reactjs.org/docs/render-props.html) are yet another alternative pattern, but they're not always needed.
+In some cases, you may want to instead use [render props](https://reactjs.org/docs/render-props.html), but they're not always needed—sometimes, all you really want is to be able to specify a tag name as a string.
 You typically only need to use render props if the element being rendered depends on some state.
 Here, we're just telling the component what to render by passing in a plain string.
 The syntax is shorter and easier to read.

-That said, you may want to use render props if you want to pass any other dynamic props to your component, aside from a class and some children.
-Otherwise, you'll need to spread those remaining props in your component and extend the appropriate interfaces.

-That's it!
-I hope you found this helpful.
+And that's all there is to it!
+I hope you found this mini-tutorial helpful.

 ## Attributions

-Thumbnail photo by [Paolo Chiabrando](https://unsplash.com/@chiabra) via [Unsplash](https://unsplash.com/photos/do7VUvKBOsg).
+The photo used in this post's social media preview was taken by [Paolo Chiabrando](https://unsplash.com/@chiabra) and uploaded to [Unsplash](https://unsplash.com/photos/do7VUvKBOsg).